BootNodeDev/arbitrum-bridge-erc7281-gateway/README.md

 - As a chain-owner registration via an Arbitrum DAO proposal.
 - By wrapping your L1 token and registering the wrapped version of your token.

-This approach uses an Adapter contract which is used for being able permissionless register a non Arbitrum compatible token on the Arbitrum Router to be used with a Custom Gateway
+This approach uses an Adapter contract which is used for being able to permissionlessly register a non Arbitrum compatible token on the Arbitrum Router to be used with a Custom Gateway

 In order to be able to use this approach it would be required to: